Aopandey/Portfolio/README.md

 # What is this Project?
-This is a web app to showcase my Projects
+This is a web app to showcase my Projects.
+Developed using Python and CSS.